Thav0/nodejs-challenge2-rocketseat/README.md

 - How to use bcrypt library
 - How to validate data schema through Yup library
 - How to use local/global middleware, is this case I've created auth middleware
-- Concepts of JWT (Json Web Token) and how to apply it;
- .
-Goolgle V8
- .
-Headers (token type, algorithm)
- .
-Payload (Additional data)
- .
-Signature
-- Authentication through JWT
 - HTTP verbs

 ### **How to use it**